dronsEETAC/MobileWebApp/README.md

-# Ionic-Vue Mobile App
+# Mobile Web App
 <img width="147" alt="Captura de pantalla 2023-07-26 133013" src="https://github.com/JoanaOP/IonicVueMobileAppDEE/assets/73441184/32831254-95ac-4c22-a088-e43465042e08">
 <img width="148" alt="Captura de pantalla 2023-08-23 111445" src="https://github.com/JoanaOP/IonicVueMobileAppDEE/assets/73441184/eb033c4a-e578-41c4-a8b9-8881b6ae864e">
 <img width="150" alt="Captura de pantalla 2023-08-23 111511" src="https://github.com/JoanaOP/IonicVueMobileAppDEE/assets/73441184/8e579d0d-0010-4866-8994-dab152a8d4df">

-The IonicVueMobileAppDEE is a front-end module developed in Ionic Vue.
+The Mobile Web App is a front-end module developed in Ionic Vue.
 It allows the user to control the drone individually and to access the different games of the ecosystem.

 For the individual control there is a bunch of things a user can do:
 - Showing the picture/video stream sent by the camera service